About

 Her series “Passages” was the Fine Art series winner in the 18th Annual Julia Margaret Cameron Awards and was exhibited/published in A Smith Gallery’s show “Story” 9/2022.

 Her time has also been spent immersed in a personal, ongoing documentary “As Parts of You Unfold” which has spanned the last decade and explores the intimacy and connection between her and her granddaughters.
-It has been part of the Fine Art winning series in the 18th Annual Julia Margaret Cameron Awards and garnered 5 Honorable mentions in the 22nd Annual Julia Margaret Cameron Awards in multiple categories and is being exhibited in Barcelona in April 2025 and published in the World of Photography Volume II.
-It has been part of a dozen group exhibitions.
+It was the Fine Art winning series in the 18th Annual Julia Margaret Cameron Awards and garnered 5 Honorable mentions in the 22nd Annual Julia Margaret Cameron Awards in multiple categories and was exhibited in Barcelona in April-May 2025 and published in the World of Photography Volume II.
+It has been part of a half dozen group exhibitions.